How do I donate an item to the museum?

 National Headquarters maintains biographical files on those Legionnaires who have attained a certain level of participation, including national commanders, National Executive Committeemen, national officers, department commanders, department officers, department adjutants and Legion staff members.
 We do not maintain biographical information on members at the local level, such as post commanders, post officers, post members, county officers and district officers.

+We offer a letter-forwarding service.
+The only information contained in our listings is the current names and addresses of Legion members.
+We do not have access to a member’s former branch of service, rank, service number, telephone number or Social Security number.
 We will forward a letter from you to matching names from our membership list.
-If you are a member and wish to make use of our letter-forwarding service, contact us and provide your email or mailing address.
-We will send you an application form detailing the kind of information needed, and the stamps and envelopes required, for this service.
-Other than postage, letters and envelopes, letter forwarding is free to members.
-Requests are limited to five searches per year.
-Non-members may request this service for a fee.
+If you wish to make use of our letter-forwarding service the link above provides an application form detailing the kind of information needed, and the stamps and envelopes required, for this service.
+Other than postage, letters and envelopes, five letters may be forwarded free for members with a nominal charge for additional letters.
+Nonmembers may request this service for a fee.

 I am searching for military service records for myself or a family member, for genealogical research.
 What records can I find?